driemworks/mercury-blockchain/README.md

  example:
   ```
+  mkdir .mercury
   # generate a new address
   mercury wallet new-address --datadir=./.mercury
   >  0x27084384033F90d96c3769e1b4fCE0E5ffff720B
   # start a node using the new address as the miner
   mercury run --datadir=./.mercury --name=Theo --miner=0x27084384033F90d96c3769e1b4fCE0E5ffff720B --port=8080 --bootstrap-ip=127.0.0.1 --bootstrap-port=8081
   ```

+Note: This will only work if you have a publically exposed host.
+To connect with the test network, use `--bootstrap-ip=ec2-34-207-242-13.compute-1.amazonaws.com` and `bootstrap-port=8080` `mercury run --name=theo --datadir=.mercury/ --miner=0x990DB19D440124F3d5bA8867b3C35bC0D3c5Eda8 --ip=<your publicly exposed ip or dns address> --port=<your port> --bootstrap-ip=ec2-34-207-242-13.compute-1.amazonaws.com --bootstrap-port=8080`
+There is a crude ui available to interact with your node.
+Run an ipfs node with `ipfs daemon` and navigate to `http://127.0.0.1:8080/ipfs/Qmc55mmfkrmTyhRRYsaU9d3sDUBbMPXrtExnrwVbuESEAY/build/`

+Note: The ui is available via pinata, however, due to the crudeness of the UI it requires a local ipfs node to be running in order to be functional. https://gateway.pinata.cloud/ipfs/Qmc55mmfkrmTyhRRYsaU9d3sDUBbMPXrtExnrwVbuESEAY/build/

+// ec2 public ip: 34.207.242.13

 ## API
 Note: In order to use the API a node must be running.